programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 ## What is Bokeh?

-Bokeh is a library for creating interactive data visualizations that target web-browsers.
-It offers a concise, human-readable syntax, which allows for rapidly presenting data in an aesthetically-pleasing manner.
+Bokeh is a library for creating interactive data visualizations in a web-browser.
+It offers a concise, human-readable syntax, which allows for rapidly presenting data in an aesthetically pleasing manner.
 If you've worked with visualization in Python before, it's likely that you've used [matplotlib](https://matplotlib.org).
 It's worth briefly mentioning how Bokeh differs from matplotlib, and when one might be preferred to the other.

-Matplotlib has existed since 2002 and has long been a standard of Python data visualization, whereas Bokeh is a new comer that only emerged in 2013.
-This difference in age mean that Matplotlib matured well before Bokeh was even developed; however, as of June 2018, Bokeh is now in version 0.13.0 and reaching a high level of maturity.
-It also means that matplotlib has often been the first visualization library taught to beginning Python users.
-The intended use of matplotlib and Bokeh are quite different, though.
+Matplotlib has existed since 2002 and has long been a standard of Python data visualization.
+Bokeh emerged in 2013.
+This difference in age means that Matplotlib matured long before Bokeh was released.
+However in a short period of time Bokeh has reached a high level of maturity.

-Matplotlib creates static graphics that are often useful for quick and simple visualizations, or for creating publication quality images.
-Bokeh, on the other hand, creates visualizations that are geared for display on the web (whether locally or embedded in a webpage) and most importantly, are meant to be highly interactive.
+The intended uses of matplotlib and Bokeh are quite different.
+Matplotlib creates static graphics that are useful for quick and simple visualizations, or for creating publication quality images.
+Bokeh creates visualizations that are geared for display on the web (whether locally or embedded in a webpage) and most importantly, are meant to be highly interactive.
 Matplotlib does not offer either of these features.

-If would you like to visually interact with your data in an exploratory manner or you would like to distribute interactive visual data to a web audience, Bokeh is the library for you!
-If your main interest is producing finalized visualizations for publication, matplotlib may be better, although Bokeh does offer a simple way to create .png graphics.
+If would you like to visually interact with your data in an exploratory manner or you would like to distribute interactive visual data to a web audience, Bokeh is then the library for you!
+If your main interest is producing finalized visualizations for publication, matplotlib may be better, although Bokeh does offer a way to create static graphics.

-As we work through examples, I'll emphasize the interactive aspects that make Bokeh so useful for exploring and disseminating historical data and set it apart from other libraries, like matplotlib.
+With this differences in mind, as we work through the lesson I'll emphasize the interactive aspects that make Bokeh useful for exploring and disseminating historical data and that set it apart from other libraries like matplotlib.

 ## Your First Plot